jncraton/operating-systems-cpsc4420/lectures/33-file-system-implementation.md

 --------------

 - Can't be efficiently stored in linear array
-- Need to be searchable
+- Needs to be searchable

 Binary Tree
 -----------